kgibm/dockerdebug/fedorawasdebug/README.md

 ## Quick Start

+Note: You'll need more than 20GB of disk space and configure Docker with 4GB or more of RAM.
+For detailed instructions, see the Lab PDF above.

 1. `docker run --cap-add SYS_PTRACE --ulimit core=-1 --ulimit memlock=-1 --ulimit stack=-1 --shm-size="256m" --rm -p 9080:9080 -p 9443:9443 -p 9043:9043 -p 9081:9081 -p 9444:9444 -p 5901:5901 -p 5902:5902 -p 3390:3389 -p 22:22 -p 9082:9082 -p 9445:9445 -p 8080:8080 -p 8081:8081 -p 8082:8082 -p 12000:12000 -p 12005:12005 -it kgibm/fedorawasdebug`
    * To share files with your host machine, add: Linux/macOS: `-v /:/host/`, Windows: `-v //c/:/host/`
 1. The container is fully started after about 2 minutes when the output shows: